chevah/geck/content/documentation.rst

 Describes how SFTPPlus operates in relation to a specific area - authentication, filesystem access, client-shell command line usage etc.

-There is environment-specific information - for example, how specific operating systems interface with parts of SFTPPlus.
+There is environment-specific information
+- for example, how specific operating systems interface with parts of SFTPPlus.

-Further describes specific operations and how the software works due to a specific scenario (scenarios can be included), network (ie what happens when multiple servers are involved).
+Further describes specific operations and how the software works due to a specific scenario (scenarios can be included) and network (ie what happens when multiple servers are involved).

-Covers management related topics related to operating SFTPPlus - such as key and certificate management, debugging/testing the software, and other topics relevant to system and network administrators.
+Covers management related topics related to operating SFTPPlus
+- such as key and certificate management, debugging/testing the software, and other topics relevant to system and network administrators.

 User's Guides